 Groundwater production exceeds natural replenishment in the westerly portion of the Coachella Valley Groundwater Basin even though groundwater levels have generally stabilized.
-Cumulative net overdraft (cumulative gross overdraft offset by artificial replenishment since commencement of artificial replenishment activities) is currently estimated to be about 301,000 AF in the WWR Management Area (since 1973) and about 35,217 AF in the MC Management Area (since 2002).
+Cumulative net overdraft (cumulative gross overdraft offset by artificial replenishment since commencement of artificial replenishment activities) is currently estimated to be about 358,000 AF in the WWR Management Area (since 1973) and about 46,700 AF in the MC Management Area (since 2002).
 Groundwater replenishment is necessary to maintain stable groundwater levels for sustainability.
-Even though DWA has requested of CDWR its full SWP Table A allocation of 55,750 AF, CDWR has approved delivery of only 5% of this allocation during the coming year, and DWA has elected to adopt a groundwater replenishment assessment rate for 2022/2023 of \$175.00/AF.
+Even though DWA has requested of CDWR its full SWP Table A allocation of 55,750 AF, CDWR has approved delivery of 75% of this allocation during the coming year, and DWA has elected to adopt a groundwater replenishment assessment rate for 2023/2024 of \$195.00/AF.